William G. Irwin: Background

 He was a native of England, born in 1843 to Alice and James Irwin, a veteran of the British army.
 The family's original destination was California at the onset of the California Gold Rush, eventually making their way to Hawaii.
-He was enrolled at Punahou School 1856-57, at that time known as Oahu College.
+He was enrolled at Oahu College 1856-57.

 Hawaii

 After working for other businessmen for several years, and shortly after the passage of the Reciprocity Treaty of 1875, Irwin partnered with John Smith Walker and Zephaniah Swift Spalding to form William G. Irwin & Co.
 That partnership was terminated in 1880.
 Irwin was president of the Paauhau and the Kilauea Sugar companies, held stock in other sugar companies, and was one of the March 1882 founders of the Planters Labor and Supply Company.

 Irwin served on both Kalākaua's Privy Council of State and Liliʻuokalani's Privy Council of State.
 He represented Hawaii at the 1900 Exposition Universelle (world's fair) in Paris, and was subsequently awarded the Chevalier of the Legion of Honor by the nation of France.

 The 1881 Honolulu Music Hall was built by Irwin for an estimated $40,000.
 Kalākaua had a royal box in the venue, and a private entrance.
 Following a bankruptcy in 1883, it eventually re-opened, only to be destroyed by fire in 1895.
 Irwin, along with John and Adolph Spreckels, rebuilt the venue, reopening a year later.